How Close Can a Fire Pit Be to a House? Common Mistakes to Avoid

 • Heat can damage siding or paint.

-• Sparks or flying embers can ignite nearby furniture or structures.
+• Sparks or flying embers can catch nearby furniture or buildings on fire.

 Fix: